Can you hear some strange noises in your attic?

 - Cleaning Equipment

-Think about the kind of mouse trap you want to use, compare options such as traps v poison.
+Think about the mouse trap you want to use, and compare options such as traps v poison.

 Improve your chances of catching a mouse by using the best mouse bait!

-Then, once you have caught the mouse, you will need to take steps to ensure your house is not accessible for mice.
-It is a challenge, and it isn’t easy to be 100% sure that a mouse cannot get in.
+Then, once you have caught the mouse, you will need to ensure your house is not accessible to mice.
+It is challenging, and it isn’t easy to be 100% sure that a mouse cannot get in.
 You can make it very difficult for a mouse to enter your home.

-If you think you may have an infestation, it is important to get rid of mice ASAP.
+If you think you may have an infestation, getting rid of mice ASAP is essential.
 Mice droppings can carry some very nasty diseases, such as Hantavirus.
 For this reason, it is essential to go into your attic wearing a respirator mask!